Me, circa 1971.

 Feticide is the slavery of our time.
 Fight it.

-He was born 7 months premature, so he thinks different about most things.
+He was born premature at seven months, so he thinks different about most things.

 Digital is nice, but film is better.

 Sometimes people just “get it” without putting to much thought into it.
 It’s an essence that can’t be explained, we all can have it - if you don’t know what I speak of, then you don’t know - but if you do know, you know what I mean…

 Curry as a food is important to him, although there is no cultural or ethnic connections for it to be so.

 Be wary of “chefs” or anyone who wants to be rock star, real cooking and art is much more than fame and rock starness.

 Beware of spiritual cross dressers.
 You can make what you want out of this phrase - it has many meanings.

 He thinks a 1965 Ford Mustang and a 1969 Aston Martin are works of art.

 Gentlemen are a rare breed indeed these days.
 Become a gentleman - if you can. (if you are a guy that is…be a gentlewoman, if you are a lady).
 Are there any ladies left anymore?

 He likes food cooked on skewers, and rice pilafs, and has an Oriental-ist taste regarding food.